Insect Protein (Cricket / Mealworm)

 Muscle protein synthesis equivalent to milk protein

-Hermans 2021 (, AJCN) double-blind RCT in 24 healthy young men compared 30 g lesser mealworm-derived protein vs 30 g milk protein concentrate post-resistance exercise using stable isotope tracers.
-RESULT: Muscle protein synthesis rates increased equivalently after both proteins, both at rest and post-exercise.
-Mealworm-derived amino acids incorporated into de novo muscle protein at similar rates to milk-derived.
-Concluded: 'Postprandial protein handling of lesser mealworm does not differ from ingesting an equivalent amount of milk protein concentrate.'
+A double-blind RCT in healthy young men compared 30 g lesser mealworm-derived protein vs 30 g milk protein concentrate post-resistance exercise using stable isotope tracers.
+Muscle protein synthesis rates increased equivalently after both proteins, both at rest and post-exercise, with mealworm-derived amino acids incorporated into new muscle protein at similar rates to milk-derived.
+The authors concluded postprandial protein handling of lesser mealworm does not differ from milk protein concentrate.

 Comparable resistance training adaptation (cricket vs whey)

-RCT compared 6 weeks of resistance training + post-workout cricket protein, whey protein, or carbohydrate.
-All groups improved strength similarly; protein groups showed greater body composition improvements than carb.
-Whey produced higher peak plasma amino acid levels than cricket, but skeletal muscle anabolic response was comparable. systematic review of 4 RCTs (n=100) confirmed insect proteins support skeletal muscle anabolism equivalently to conventional animal proteins.
+An RCT comparing 6 weeks of resistance training plus post-workout cricket protein, whey protein, or carbohydrate found all groups improved strength similarly, with protein groups showing greater body composition improvements than carb.
+Whey produced higher peak plasma amino acid levels than cricket, but the skeletal muscle anabolic response was comparable.
+A systematic review confirmed insect proteins support muscle anabolism equivalently to conventional animal proteins.

 Sustainability and environmental footprint